Bracket racing: Red Light and other fouls

 Both cars are disqualified in double fouls if both competitors cross either boundary line (edge of surface or dividing lane between lanes), but if one car has crossed the boundary line and the other car must cross the line to avoid the car that first crossed, the car that crossed the line to avoid a collision is automatically declared the winner and advances.
 Only one car is disqualified if both competitors commit different fouls of the other type.
 Both drivers are disqualified if they leave before the tree is started, but if video evidence can show which of the two drivers left first, only the first driver is disqualified.
-If one car leaves before the tree is started, the other driver is automatically the winner, regardless of a further red light or crossing either boundary line (which by rule becomes a single run with a "no time, took green light" win status).
+If one car leaves before the tree is started, the other driver is automatically the winner provided there is no absolute breakout or inspection violation, regardless of a further red light or crossing either boundary line (which by rule becomes a single run with a "no time, took green light" win status).
 In a final, in case of a double disqualification on boundary lines or leaving before the tree is started, only the first driver to foul (cross the boundary line, leave before tree started) will be tagged.
+The only way a double disqualification can occur in the finals is if both cars fail technical inspection or commit an absolute breakout violation.
+A driver who commits an absolute breakout is disqualified and subject to loss of points from the entire event.
+If there is an odd number of cars remaining in the next round, one driver earns competition bye in the subsequent round if an odd number of cars remain.
+No driver may receive more than one competition bye during an event.